This microbiome test shows how

 contained in your microbiome far exceeds the human DNA of your body.
 Moreover, scientists consider the gut microbiome to be a separate organ.

-So, follow our recommendations and take the test every 3 months.
+So, follow our recommendations and take the test every three months.

 - Track your disease protection, microbiome diversity and dietary fibre ratings